syself/cluster-api-provider-hetzner/README.md

 **NOTE:** As the versioning for this project is tied to the versioning of Cluster API, future modifications to this policy may be made to more closely align with other providers in the Cluster API ecosystem.

----

 ## 💿 Operating System Images

-Cluster API Provider Hetzner relies on a few prerequisites that must be already installed in the operating system images, such as a container runtime, kubelet, and Kubeadm.
+Cluster API Provider Hetzner relies on a few prerequisites that must be already installed in the operating system images, such as a container runtime, kubelet, and kubeadm.

 Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](/templates/node-image).

 If pre-installation of these prerequisites isn't possible, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the Kubeadm config.

 In case you want a solution with managed node images, [Syself](https://syself.com) might be interesting for you.

----

 ## 🤝 Getting Involved and Contributing